jhofer/se-torch-plugin-contract-generator/README.md

 Currently not working!

 This is a plugin for Space Engineer Torch Server.
-The Idea is to generate Contracts based on enenmysourndings.
+The Idea is to generate Contracts based on enemysurroundings.